The programme is designed particularly for part-time students.

 Establishing advanced research practice in practical theology

-Approaching the longer-term thesis-based project, this module supports you to produce a research proposal, planning the details of fieldwork, and a more reflective piece, giving you the chance to continue to refine your perspective on practical theology in light of your thinking and experience throughout Stage 1.
+Approaching the longer-term thesis-based project, the final stage asks you to produce a detailed research proposal, and a more reflective piece, giving you the chance to continue to refine your perspective on practical theology in light of your thinking and experience throughout Stage 1.

 All these modules are student-driven, but guided by regular one to one supervisions with your supervisor.
-In addition attendance at the series of seminar days is expected (five through the course of the year, plus a short two day summer school).
+In addition attendance at the series of study days is expected.
 Those seminars bring all Practical Theology Doctorate students together allowing new voices and veteran researchers to come together for peer-to-peer learning, as well as critical discussion of theology and seminars from external national and international speakers.

 Stage 2: Independent Research